echavet/MitsubishiCN105ESPHome/README.md

 # Mitsubishi CN105 ESPHome

+> [!WARNING]
+> Due to a change in ESPHome 2025.2.0, some users are reporting build problems related to the loading of the `uptime_seconds_sensor` class.
+If you get a compile error for this reason, manually add an uptime sensor to your YAML configuration as below, clean your build files, and recompile.
+Once the root cause is identified this note will be removed.
+>
+> ```yaml
+> sensor:
+>   - platform: uptime
+>     name: Uptime
+> ```

 This project is a firmware for ESP32 microcontrollers supporting UART communication via the CN105 Mitsubishi connector.
 Its purpose is to enable complete control of a compatible Mitsubishi heat pump through Home Assistant, a web interface, or any MQTT client.

 It uses the ESPHome framework and is compatible with the Arduino framework and ESP-IDF.